apache/systemds/docs/dml-language-reference.md

 The binary format can only be read and written by SystemML.

 Let's look at a matrix and examples of its data represented in the supported formats with corresponding metadata.
-In Table 9, we have a matrix consisting of 4 rows and 3 columns.
+In the table below, we have a matrix consisting of 4 rows and 3 columns.

-**Table 9**: Matrix
+**Table 10**: Matrix

 <table>
 	<tr>